Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Why did Yahveh choose dust and not the ground?
-Because dust teaches us several characteristics.
+Because coming from dust teaches us several characteristics.
 Not just of man, but all humans.
 Let’s first see the Biblical Hebrew and how the King James translators rendered it.

 עָפָר ʻâphâr aw-fawr’; from H6080 (עָפַר); dust (as powdered or gray); hence, clay, earth, mud: